redoakcanyon/HATPowerBoard/README.md

 Installation on your Raspberry Pi
 =================================
-1. Activate the Raspbian configuration utility
+Activate the Raspbian configuration utility
 ```
 sudo raspi-conf
 ```
-2. Activate the serial peripheral interface (SPI)
+Activate the serial peripheral interface (SPI)

 	1. 8 Advanced Options
 	2. A6 SPI Enable/Disable automatic loading of SPI kernel module
 	3. Would you like the SPI interface to be enabled? <Yes>
 	4. The SPI interface is enabled <Ok>
 	5. Would you like the SPI kernel moudle to be loaded by default? <Yes>

-	6.
-3. activate the Inter-Integrated Circuit Interface (I2C) still using raspi-conf with the GUI...
+Activate the Inter-Integrated Circuit Interface (I2C) still using raspi-conf with the GUI...

 	1. 8 Advanced Opitons
 	2. A7 I2C Enable/Disable automatic loading of I2C kernel module